nfierroflo/AoC/README.md

 ## Day 4: XMAS Pattern Detection
 - **Part 1**: Count occurrences of "XMAS" in all 8 directions in grid
 - **Part 2**: Count special "X" patterns formed by "MAS"/"SAM" diagonals

+## Running the Solutions
+To run all solutions, execute the solutions.bat file:

+## Requirements
+- Python 3.6 or higher (no external libraries required)